Nilmadhavi/webdriverio-cucumber-javascript/README.md

 # Framework : webdriverio-cucumber

-# Test Cases: 3 scenarios: login, create subject, maintenance of subject has been automated - more priority has been given to building the framework then test coverage. <br/>
+# Test Cases: 3 scenarios: login, create subject, maintenance of subject has been automated - more priority has been given to building the framework than test coverage. <br/>

 # Requirements
 node - 10.8.0+ <br/>